 There are tons of options out there for fashion photography, even more cameras than are included on this list.
 Choosing the best one for you really comes down to what advanced features you need and how much you are willing/able to spend.

 If you’re on a budget, the best option is likely the Pentax K-70.
 This camera’s reliable image quality makes it a solid choice, and with tons of Pentax lenses out there, it’s easy to find the right one to suit your style of photography.
 (And since you’ve opted for a less expensive camera, you might be able to spend a little more on some quality glass!)

-Those with more money to spend on some equipment might look into the Canon 5D Mark IV.
+Those with more money to spend on some equipment might look into the Sony a7R IV or Canon 5D Mark IV.
 Nikon’s D850 is definitely a close contender to the 5D Mark IV and might be a preferable choice if you’re familiar with Nikon cameras.

-Now that you’ve got a solid idea of what to look for in a camera for your fashion photography, you’ll need to start thinking about the other equipment you’ll need for shoots, including lenses, lights, and even props.
+Now that you’ve got a solid idea of what to look for in a fashion photography camera, you’ll need to start thinking about the other equipment you’ll need for shoots, including lenses, lights, and even props.
 However, once you’ve picked the right camera to get started, you’ll be well on your way to making a name for yourself in the fashion photography world, whether you’re shooting for magazines or your own personal blog.

 Disclosure/Disclaimer: As an Amazon Associate, we earn from qualifying purchases.
 Certain content was provided "as is" from Amazon and is subject to change or removal at any time.